drimal/ChicagoAptRental/talks/markdown/slides.md

 - Beds
 - Baths
 - One-hot-encoded neighborhoods
-- Also explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com API
+- Also explored other features like number of train/bus stations and other amenities around the neighborhood using locationiq.com API.

 </div>
 <div class='right'>